 True confidence comes from experience, and all those years you spent proving to yourself that you are responsible and strong enough to get by on your own.

 Can you commit to your goals?
-Will you see them through regardless of the pleasure that comes from not having enough money?
+Will you see them through regardless of the pressure that comes from not having enough money?

 It’s easy to say, “I don’t care what happens to me, I quit.”

 You don’t have to care now because you are all in your head.
 I know you will care as soon as reality sets in.
 Right now you feel like it doesn’t matter, but I it will matter when the time comes.